shamodhas/Online_Movie_Ticket_Booking_BackEnd/README.md

-# Online Movie Ticket Booking System - FrontEnd
+# Online Movie Ticket Booking System - BackEnd

 MERN Stack has been used for this entire project<br/>
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)